 Implementing a core-satellite strategy can be as simple as owning two portfolios.
 For the core component, start with a diversified ETF portfolio like Syfe’s Global Portfolios.
 They are diversified across equities, bonds and gold, and hold investments across 16 sectors and 57 countries.
 What’s more, these portfolios are risk-managed according to investors’ personal risk appetite.

-For the satellite portion, you can go with a 100% equity portfolio.
-Syfe’s latest offering is an all-equity portfolio that invests in over 1,500 stocks from the world’s top companies.
+For the satellite portion, you can go with a 100% equity portfolio that allows you to invest in stocks easily, including popular US and China stocks.
+Syfe’s latest offering is an all-equity portfolio that allows you to invest in over 1,500 stocks from the world’s top companies.
 Called Equity100, the portfolio is made for experienced investors who are willing to face periods of significant share price volatility to achieve higher risk-adjusted returns over the long-term.
-To optimize portfolio efficiency, Equity100 is also built using a smart beta strategy that tilts the portfolio towards large-cap, growth and low-volatility factors.
+To optimize portfolio efficiency, Equity100 is also built using a smart beta strategy that tilts the portfolio towards China exposure, growth and low-volatility factors.

-Alternatively, consider a REIT portfolio like Syfe’s REIT+ portfolio for some real estate exposure.
-The portfolio tracks the SGX’s iEdge S-REIT Leaders index, which measures the performance of the most liquid REITs in Singapore.
+Alternatively, consider a REIT portfolio like Syfe’s REIT+ portfolio to gain exposure to Singapore REITs.
+The portfolio tracks the SGX’s iEdge S-REIT Leaders index, which measures the performance of the most liquid REITs in Singapore, the likes of Ascendas REIT, Capitaland Integrated Commercial Trust and Mapletree Logistics Trust and more.

 A core-satellite approach is an effective yet interesting way of building wealth over the long term.
 You benefit from the steady market returns generated from your core investments while enjoying the thrill of your satellites outperforming the market from time to time.
 In fact, it’s a win-win-win.
 Better diversification, low fees and the potential for higher risk-adjusted returns.